ATL (company): Company history

 Zeng Yuqun, more commonly known as Robin Zeng, founded ATL in 1999.
 Operating from the company headquarters in Hong Kong, Zeng acquired technology licenses from US companies to make batteries for laptops and MP3 players.
+In its early years the company made batteries only for portable consumer electronics.

 Two years after establishment, ATL was able to produce batteries for 1 million devices.
 In the aftermath of this success, the company was acquired by TDK in 2005.
 Zeng continued managing ATL after the acquisition together with Huang Shilin.
 TDK's acquisition saw ATL expand its production into the smartphone market, becoming a key battery supplier to prominent technology companies like Samsung and Apple.

 In 2006, ATL started exploring the electric vehicle (EV) battery market, with the first inquiry coming from Indian car company, Reva.
 Given the fundamental differences between batteries used in EVs and those in portable devices, ATL's founders Zeng and Huang established a dedicated research department for EV battery development.

 In 2008, some of ATL's early EV batteries were used in a demo fleet of electric buses during the Beijing Olympics.
 This marked the company's first foray into the EV market.
+The electric-bus fleet formed part of a Chinese government demonstration programme to promote electrified transport.

 In 2011, Zeng and Huang separated ATL's EV battery business into a new company, Contemporary Amperex Technology Co.
 Limited (CATL).

-ATL continued its growth trajectory and, in the first quarter of 2020, it held the largest revenue share (36.5%) in the smartphone battery market.
+In the first quarter of 2020, the global smartphone battery cell market reached a total value of US$1.5 billion, a 5% year-over-year increase in revenue.
+ATL ranked first with a 36.5% revenue share, followed by LG Chem and Samsung SDI, with the top three suppliers accounting for nearly 82% of market revenue.
+The growth was attributed to the adoption of higher-capacity and custom-designed lithium-ion polymer (Li-Po) cells by smartphone manufacturers.
+ATL supplied higher-capacity cells to leading smartphone OEMs.
 Later in 2020, the company expanded its operations to India by acquiring 180 acres of industrial land in Haryana, aiming to supply batteries to the country's smartphone and EV industries.
+In September 2025, ATL's Indian subsidiary opened a lithium-ion battery cell manufacturing plant at Sohna, near Gurugram in Haryana, inaugurated by Union minister Ashwini Vaishnaw.
+The plant produces lithium-ion batteries for mobile phones, wearable and hearable devices, and laptops, and was planned to produce about 200 million battery packs annually at full capacity.
+Vaishnaw said this would meet roughly 40% of India's annual demand for mobile-phone battery packs.

 In 2023, ATL formed strategic partnerships with Group14 Technologies and AM Batteries.
 The partnership with Group14 Technologies aimed at integrating advanced silicon battery technology to improve ATL's battery performance, while the collaboration with AM Batteries focused on developing solvent-free electrode manufacturing technology, addressing environmental concerns in the lithium-ion battery production industry.

 Footprint

 ATL is headquartered in Hong Kong, with subsidiaries in Ningde and Dongguan, China, as well as India.

-ATL's parent company, TDK, is expected to begin manufacturing batteries for iPhones in India starting in 2025.